Lucinda Cisler

 Lucinda Cisler (born October 30, 1938) is an American abortion rights activist, Second Wave feminist, and member of the New York-based radical feminist group the Redstockings.
 Her writings on unnecessary obstructions to medical abortion procedures in many ways predicted anti-abortion strategies in the 2010s, called Targeted Regulation of Abortion Providers (TRAP) by abortion rights advocates.

 Education

 Lucinda Cisler received the Betty Crocker Homemaker of Tomorrow Award for her high school in California in 1955.
 Cisler graduated from Vassar College in 1959.
 She received a Bachelor of Architecture degree from Yale University and a Masters of Architecture and Certificate in Civic Design from the University of Pennsylvania.
 Cisler attended the University of Pennsylvania on a Sears-Roebuck Foundation Fellowships.
-During her years at Yale she designed the Residence Hall at Vassar College.
+During her years at Yale, as part of her thesis, she designed a residence hall at Vassar College.
 She wrote “A place where a student lives can challenge and welcome her as much as her books and teachers can.”